-This statistic shows the total population of Italy from 2004 to 2014.
+This statistic shows the total population of Italy from 2010 to 2014, with projections up until 2020.
 In 2012, the total population of Italy was around 59.39 million people.

 Population of Italy